cfjello/CxChord/README.md

              </tr>
          </table>
     </blockquote>
+    <script type="text/javascript"  src="./sample.html.bundle.js"></script>
    </body>
 </html>
 ```
 Open the html file in your browser.
+Note that the `examples/sample.html.bundle.js` is a browseryfied and bablified version of `examples\sample.html.js` in order to work in the browser.
+Have a look at `BrowserifyBuild.js` to see how this works.

-For more details see the test specification under node_modules/cxchord/test/spec/CxChordSpec.ts for more details.
+You can have a look at the test specification src/CxChordSpec.ts for more details.